joelhagvall/tor-onion-site-scraper/README.md

 # Tor Onion Site Scraper

-This repository hosts a Python-based scraper developed to retrieve HTML files based on URLs accessible via the Tor network.
-The scraper is developed by Joel Hägvall, Giancarlo Valverde with the help of ChatGPT.
+This repository contains a Python-based scraper designed to collect HTML files from URLs accessible through the Tor network.
+The scraper was developed by Joel Hägvall and Giancarlo Valverde, with assistance from ChatGPT.

 ## 📝 Features

-- Saves HTML data based on URL, using Tor as a proxy.
+- Collects HTML data from URLs using Tor as a proxy.
 - Retrieves titles and descriptions from the HTML files located in a specified directory.
+- Gathers titles and stats to provide additional details about the listings.
-- Saves the extracted data in a CSV file.
+- Stores the extracted data in CSV files.
-- Plot occurrences of keywords.
+- Plots the frequency of keywords.

 ## 📦 Prerequisites